-Where to go: Begin your color tour of Sibley State Park at the Trail Center (lower level of the Interpretive Center) where you will find a nice park trail map, and the trailhead of most park trails.
+Where to go: Begin your color tour of Sibley State Park at the Trail Center (lower level of the Interpretive Center) where you will find a nice park trail map.
+The trailhead of most park trails is also found in this area of Sibley.
 From there, hike or drive to Mt.
 Tom for a panoramic view of Sibley and surrounding area.
 A hike on the Mt.
 Tom trail will take you through woodlands, hills, prairies and near Lake Andrew, and will provide a glimse of leaf and wildflower color.

 Canít decide between a one-day or year-round park permit?
 The DNR has a special offer that can help.
 Start by purchasing a one-day permit for $5 and visit as many state parks as possible.
 After visiting the state parks, trade in the one-day permit by the end of that day and get $5 off the purchase of a year-round permit.
 Year-round permits, which cost $25, provide unlimited access to all 76 Minnesota state parks and recreation areas for a full year from the month of purchase.

 Learn more »